davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 }
 {% endhighlight %}

-With `IParsable<CustomerId>` set up, we can now use the `CustomerId` in both minimal API as well as regular API controllers:
+With `IParsable<CustomerId>` set up the `CustomerId` is usable in minimal and regular API controllers:

 {% highlight csharp %}
 // Minimal API